Akuli/jou/README.md

 ## Tests

+GitHub Actions runs all tests when you make a pull request, so you don't need to run tests locally if you only intend to fix a couple small things.
+That said, test-driven development works very well for developing compilers.
 There should be a test (or a TODO comment about adding a test) for every feature and for every compiler error/warning.